Erkaman/erkaman.github.io/src/cuda_rle.md

 `scatterKernel` has to do much less work.
 For that reason, compressible data should compress much faster than random data.

-When profiling PARLE, I made sure that I uploaded all the input data to the device, and made sure to allocate all memory on the device before doing the profiling.
+When benchmarking PARLE, I made sure that I uploaded all the input data to the device, and made sure to allocate all memory on the device before doing the benchmarking.
 This ensures that I will only be testing the actual performance of the algorithm on the GPU, and not the transfer performance from the CPU to the GPU, which is uninteresting for us.

-I profiled PARLE on my GTX960, and obtained the following results:
+I benchmarked PARLE on my GTX960, and obtained the following results:

 <img src="../img/cuda_rle/plot.png" width="618" height="377"
 alt="Performance Plot"